-This page will serve as a one-stop-shop guide to betting on the NFC North – complete with a 2019 recap, 2020 lookahead, past division winners, and where to bet the NFC North.
+This page will serve as a one-stop-shop guide to betting on the NFC North – complete with a 2020 recap, 2021 lookahead, past division winners, and where to bet the NFC North.
 The most important piece of advice is to shop around before placing a wager.
-For instance, just because FanDuel Sportsbook offers the Vikings (+150) doesn’t mean every outlet will.
+For instance, just because FanDuel Sportsbook offers the Bears (+270) doesn’t mean every outlet will.
 An extra minute or two of searching could lead to larger payouts.
 With that said, let’s cut into the NFC North.

 Past NFC North division winners

 |2020||Green Bay Packers||13-3|

 |2019||Green Bay Packers||13-3|

 |2014||Green Bay Packers||12-4|

 |2012||Green Bay Packers||11-5|

 To reiterate advice given here, shop around before diving headlong into the first bet you see; different outlets offer different odds and a minute or two of your time could result in some more money coming your way.